techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 - **Display period** - from the digital signage tenant management page, select **Preferences** >
   - **Activation timer** - enter the number of minutes (between 1 to 100) that a device has been idle before signage mode activates.
   - **Deactivation** **timer** - enter the number of minutes (between 0 to 100) before a scheduled meeting starts when signage mode deactivates and returns to the home screen.
   - **Screen timeout** - toggle On or Off **Allow screen timeout when device is idle** as desired.
-Turn On to adhere to the operating system's screen timeout settings (i.e., the screen light goes out regardless of when signage mode is activated).
+Turn On to adhere to the operating system's screen timeout settings (that is, the screen light goes out regardless of when signage mode is activated).
 Turn Off to bypass the operating system's screen timeout settings (that is, the screen remains lit up on idle devices when signage mode is activated).

 > [!NOTE]
 > If you add video content in your signage playlist, the screen timeout setting might not consistently honored due to underlying operating system behavior for video playback.